prakhar30/GDDCalculator/README.md

 Simply clone or download the project and open it in xCode 7, Swift 2 to run the application.

+It is one of my first projects in iOS, so everybody will not agree upon the architecture and code quality but I was successful in getting the results that I wanted.
 Any feedbacks or suggestion for improvements are welcome. :)